In the past, I’ve talked about making money by renting your clothes.

 Where to Get Used Brand Name Clothes?

-What if I don’t have used designer clothes in my closet that I can sell?
+What if you don’t have used designer clothes in your closet that you can sell?

 - flea markets